paninski-lab/yass/README.rst

     Titan XP (and other GPUs as old as 1050Ti)

-YASS - INSTALLATION INSTRUCTIONS FOR LINUX (UBUNTU 18.04)
+YASS - Installation Instructions For Linux (Ubuntu 18.04)
 --------------------------------------------------

 Installing the master branch: